 Affected horses may appear more docile and tolerant of pain than others.
 Recurrent infections (especially dental and respiratory) are common due to suppression of the immune system.
 In addition, wound healing may be delayed and simple things such as mouth ulcers can become a major problem.
 Sometimes, there are other potential clues, like the coat that looks as if it has been permed or otherwise inexplicable bouts of laminitis.

-Sometimes the link is not recognised, but laminitis is probably the most serious complication of Cushing’s and may be difficult to treat.
-In fact, more than 50% of horses with Cushing’s are estimated to suffer from laminitis and associated foot abscesses.
+Sometimes the link is not recognised, but laminitis is probably the most serious complication of Cushing’s and may be difficult to treat, along with associated foot abscesses.
 If your horse or pony keeps suffering from pus in the foot, it might be worth checking to see if there is an underlying cause.

 Cushing’s can be confirmed via a blood test.
-During September, October and November the test is free to horse owners in the UK and Republic of Ireland until the end of October 2015.
+There have been periods when the test is free to horse owners in the UK and Republic of Ireland until the end of October 2015.
 Find our how to claim your free test here or speak to your vet.
 Historically diagnosis was made based on the history of the equine and the delayed shedding of a long, uneven coat, as well as other clinical signs.

 Cushing’s cannot be cured, but effective treatment can improve the horse or pony’s quality of life.